Hip Dislocation: How It Happens and What to Do After

 By Michelle Duclos, MA, ATC, LAT, CES

-The hip joint is a ball and socket joint, similar to the shoulder, made up of the femur and pelvis.
-Around these bones are a think labrum and a number of large muscles.
+The hip joint is a ball and socket joint, similar to the shoulder, and it is made up of the femur and pelvis.
+Around these bones are a thick labrum and a number of large muscles.
 The major difference between the hip and shoulder is that the socket is much deeper in the hip.
 This makes the hip joint one of the most stable in the body.
 Meaning it takes great force to cause a hip dislocation.
 In fact, 70 percent of hip dislocations in America are the result of car accidents.
 Hip dislocations in sports occur in high impact sports like American football, rugby, skiing, snowboarding, gymnastics, race car driving, and equestrian sport.

 Symptoms of a Hip Dislocation

 Hip dislocations are a severe injury.
 Someone with this injury would have extreme pain around the hip and upper thigh.
 It would be very difficult to walk and the affected hip may look raised and internally rotated.
 Hip dislocations can also lead to avascular narcosis of the hip.
 This is where the head of the femur begins to breakdown due to its blood supply being cut off.
 Famously, this is the injury that led to Bo Jackson ending his professional football and baseball careers.
 Other complications from hip dislocation could include tearing of the labrum, fractures of the femoral head or pelvis, and nerve damage to the rest of the leg.